dimfeld/project_spec_manager/spec.md

 - **Language Model:** Assume xAI’s API (or similar) for lessons generation; include a configurable endpoint.
 - **Presets:** Hardcode initial presets (e.g., "function generation," "unit test creation") in `src/presets.js`.
 - **Dependencies:** `js-yaml` for parsing, no SQLite unless future persistence is needed.

----

-This specification provides everything a developer needs to start building the Automated Development Task Manager.
-It’s detailed, actionable, and covers edge cases, ensuring a smooth handoff.
-Let me know if you’d like any adjustments!